prasoons/webscraping/README.md

 # webscraping in R
-This exercise was part of the Data Wrangling assigenment where using R lanagauge the data is web scrapped from the website.
+This exercise was part of the Data Wrangling assigenment where R language is used to scrape the data.

-You can understand the code and used it for practice as a student but not for commerical purpose.
+As a student and learner, understand the concept as a student but no commerical use.